It is often asked – Is the Honorary Consul’s role real? What are the functions?

 The Honorary Consul Australia Functions:

 - Providing some consular assistance, according to guidelines and in a sensitive manner, to Australians in relation to a range of matters.
-These include welfare, whereabouts, arrest, imprisonment, hospitalization, death, repatriation or evacuation as well as providing new passport applications.
+These include welfare, whereabouts, arrest, imprisonment, hospitalization, death, repatriation or evacuation.
+Passport applications and renewals can also be lodged at the Consulate.

 - Maintaining good relations with the Thai government and local authorities relevant to Australia’s consular and other interests.